-Few modern politicians have had more written about them than Margaret Hilda Roberts who, as Mrs Thatcher, became Britain’s first woman prime minister.
-Sir David Cannadine, described by The Telegraph as ‘one of the pre-eminent historians of his generation’, presents a concise, accessible assessment of ‘the dominant British public figure of her generation’.
-The book considers Mrs Thatcher’s upbringing and influences, her political career and policies, life after Downing Street, and her personal reputation and political legacy.
-It is both the story of the person and her politics, and of Britain and its re-shaping in the 1980s.
+Few modern politicians have had more written about them than Margaret Hilda Roberts, Mrs Thatcher, who became Britain’s first woman prime minister.
+Sir David Cannadine, described by The Telegraph as ‘one of the pre-eminent historians of his generation’, presents an accessible assessment of ‘the dominant British public figure of her generation’.
+This concise book avoids the usual controversies and offers a new analysis of Thatcher’s sweeping economic change.
+It is the story of the person and her politics, of Britain and its re-shaping in the 1980s.